gvwilson/thirdbit/src/fiction/iffy/index.md

 in orbital booster rockets
 if history had unfolded just a little bit differently.
-The hull plating was angled to deflect the energy of ballistic attacks and threaded with microfilaments not unlike those in Benício's skull to handle electronic ones.
+The hull plating was angled to deflect the energy of ballistic attacks and threaded with microfilaments not unlike those in Ignacio's skull to handle electronic ones.
 Ventilation tubes,
 triple-redundant optical wiring,